leiwu0/course.math_theory_nn/README.md

 ### Course Content
 **Description:**

-Deep learning methods have achieved remarkable successes in many areas, for example computer vision, natural language processing and reinforcement learning.
-This course introduces a mathematical theory of neural network models, which is the foundation of deep learning.
+This course introduces the basic models for supervised learning,  including kernel method, two-layer neural network and residual network.
+We then provide a unified approach to analyze these models.

 **Topic:**